RomeesaKamal/Calculator/README.md

 ### Built with

-**HTML/CSS & JS best practices:** Correct use of tags, elements, properties and syntax and fetching od API.
+**HTML/CSS & JS best practices:** Correct use of tags, elements, properties of CSS.

 **GitHub flow:** Correct use of Branches for deployment and features development.

-### Lessons Learned
-- Working with APIs using fetch().
-- Improving DOM manipulation skills.
-- Building a responsive and interactive user interface.

 ### Continued Development